Nguyen1976/twitter-api/readme.md

 - **Caching**: Redis for fast data access and session management.
 - **Testing Ready**: Interfaces and DI patterns for easy mocking and unit testing.
 - **Proto-First API**: All gRPC APIs defined with `.proto` files for strong typing and cross-language compatibility.

 ---

+## 🏗️ Architecture

+- **Monolith-first, Microservices-ready**:
+  The project is structured as a modular monolith, where each domain (auth, user, etc.) is a self-contained module.
+  Each module exposes its own REST and/or gRPC API, and communicates via well-defined interfaces and contracts.
+  This makes it easy to **extract any module into a standalone microservice** in the future with minimal refactoring.

+- **Clean Architecture Principles**:
+  - **Domain Layer**: Entities, value objects, and business rules.
+  - **Application Layer**: Use-cases, command/query handlers, DTOs.
+  - **Interface Layer**: Controllers (REST/gRPC), repositories (interfaces), DTOs.
+  - **Infrastructure Layer**: Database, Redis, gRPC server/client, queue, external services.

+- **CQRS**:
+  Commands and queries are separated for clarity and scalability.

+---